mattermost/mattermost-developer-kit/README.md

 The [webapp plugin template](https://github.com/mattermost/mdk/tree/master/templates/webapp) contains everything you need to build a plugin for the Mattermost web and desktop apps.

-After running `mdk init webapp`, and following the steps above, you should have a directory named after your plugin.
+After running `mdk init plugin`, and following the steps above, you should have a directory named after your plugin.
 Inside that directory you can find a `webapp` directory with these files and directories:

 ### index.js